The easiest way to start up Kawa is to run the ‘kawa’ program.

 You can compile your Scheme program to native code using GCJ, as long as you have built Kawa using GCJ.

-First, you need to compile the Scheme code to a set of .class
+First, you need to compile the Scheme code to a set of .class files;

 see the section called “Compiling to a set of .class files”.